 This article will explain how a child's preference affects custody in Wisconsin.
 If you have additional questions about the effect of a child's custodial preference in Wisconsin after reading this article, you should consult a local family law attorney.

-Children under the age of 14 must be able to state substantial reasons why they prefer one parent to the other before their preferences affect custody decisions.
+Children of all ages must state substantial reasons why they prefer one parent to the other before their preferences affect custody decisions.
 Courts won't grant children's preferences for superficial reasons such as a parent giving more lavish gifts or lax discipline.

 In Wisconsin, children usually don't have to testify about their custodial preferences in court.
 Judges have several options to obtain children's custodial preferences without placing them in the difficult position of choosing between their parents in front of them.
-Most often, courts prefer for children to speak with professionals who can then communicate the children’s custodial preferences to the court.
+Most often, courts prefer for children to speak with professionals who can then communicate their custodial preferences to the court.

 Other times, mental health professionals or custody evaluators meet with children; they can also testify in court about children's preferences.
 Parents' attorneys can cross-examine any professionals who testify.

 Alternatively, judges interview children privately in court chambers, outside of their parents' presence.
 In-chambers interviews are less stressful for children than testifying on the witness stand.
 When a court interviews a child in chambers, a court reporter must make a transcript of the conversation for the case record.

 In the rare instance that children testify in court, judges are careful not to let attorneys badger the children on the witness stand.
 Courts can limit attorneys' questions or choose to ask the questions instead of the attorneys to ensure the attorneys don't place the children in even more challenging positions.